nicholasheld/tech-blog/README.md

 Express, Handlebars, mySQL2, Sqeuelize, dotenv, bcrypt, epress-session and connect-session-sequelize.

 ## To Run Locally
 Clone from github, run npm install for the node modules.
 Start the database and ensure there is a connetion to local host.
-Run npm watch (using dev dependency nodemon).
+In the command line type in node server.js.

 No outside contributions are requested for this application.